Fitness to drive

 You will need to apply for a new licence if you want to start driving again after surrendering your licence.

-Is it better to surrender your licence voluntarily?
+Is it better to choose to surrender my licence?

-There are advantages to surrendering your licence voluntarily, as it may mean that you can start driving again sooner:
+There are advantages to choosing to surrender your licence voluntarily.
+It may mean that you can start driving again sooner.

-- If your licence was refused or revoked for medical reasons, you have to wait for the DVLA to say that you can start driving again.
+If your licence was refused or taken away for medical reasons, you have to wait for the DVLA to say that you can start driving again.

 If you surrendered your driving licence, you can start driving again: